Yarranabbe

 The first house went up in 1834.
 Most are still here.

 Lindesay, built for the Colonial Treasurer between 1834 and 1836, is the peninsula's first surviving house and Sydney's earliest example of the domestic Gothick mode.
-Carthona, raised by Sir Thomas Mitchell in 1841 at the water's edge, has passed through only three families in nearly two hundred years — the last of them, the Bushells of tea, occupying it still.
+Carthona, raised by Sir Thomas Mitchell in 1841 at the water's edge, has passed through only three families in nearly two hundred years.
+The last of them, the Bushells of tea, occupy it still.

-The finer Victorian period is represented by The Swifts (1882) and Cloncorrick (1884, John Horbury Hunt); the interwar years by Craigend (1935), whose Moorish doors were drawn from a mosque in Zanzibar and whose grounds include a Japanese contemplative garden.
-Craigend has served since 1948 as the residence of the United States Consul-General.
+The finer Victorian period is represented by The Swifts (Lucas-Tooth's Gothic mansion, remade in 1882) and Cloncorrick (1884, John Horbury Hunt).
+The interwar years are represented by Craigend (1933–34), whose Moorish doors are reported to have come from a mosque in Zanzibar and whose grounds include a Japanese contemplative garden.
+Craigend was the residence of the United States Consul-General from 1948 until 1999.

-Modernist Sydney is represented on the peninsula primarily by Glenhurst Gardens at 11 Yarranabbe Road — an eleven-storey block completed in 1958 which, at the time of its construction, was the largest apartment building then under way in Australia.
-It remains, in the judgement of Sydney's architectural historians, one of the more considered early experiments in high-rise living in the country.
+Modernist Sydney is represented on the peninsula primarily by Glenhurst Gardens at 11 Yarranabbe Road, an eleven-storey block completed in 1958 which, at the time of its construction, was the largest apartment building then under way in Australia.
+Sydney's architectural historians still regard it as one of the more thoughtful early experiments in high-rise living in the country.

 Notable buildings of Yarranabbe Road and the wider peninsula include: 1 Yarranabbe Road (Yarranabbe House, c.
-1840); 11 Yarranabbe Road (Glenhurst Gardens, 1958); 22 Yarranabbe Road (Norfolk, PopovBass, 2025); 38 Yarranabbe Road; 47 Yarranabbe Road; 51 Yarranabbe Road; 56 Yarranabbe Road; 73 Yarranabbe Road; 77–81 Yarranabbe Road (in development, Koichi Takada for Henroth); 81 Yarranabbe (a separate eight-residence address); 83 and 83a Yarranabbe Road; 87–97 Yarranabbe Road.
+1840); 11 Yarranabbe Road (Glenhurst Gardens, 1958); 22 Yarranabbe Road (Norfolk, PopovBass, 2025); 38 Yarranabbe Road; 47 Yarranabbe Road; 51 Yarranabbe Road; 56 Yarranabbe Road; 73 Yarranabbe Road; 81 Yarranabbe (77–81 Yarranabbe Road — eight residences by Tzannes for Henroth, in development); 83 and 83a Yarranabbe Road; 87–97 Yarranabbe Road.
 On Darling Point Road: 75, 86, 101, 107 and the flanks of Bishopscourt.
 On Carthona Avenue, Greenoaks Avenue and Mona Road: the heritage villas that form the historic core.
 7 Annandale Street (Fortis, 2025) sits adjacent.

 IV · The Residents

-Gough Whitlam — and, quite as importantly, Margaret Whitlam — kept a Darling Point apartment from the early 1970s until 2012.
+Gough Whitlam, and quite as importantly Margaret Whitlam, kept a Darling Point apartment from the early 1970s until 2012.
 Helen Reddy, who had left Australia for America in 1966, returned to the peninsula late in her life and died there in 2020.
-The tradition continues in a less public register; the peninsula today is home to some of the country's most active private philanthropists and family offices, in keeping with its long preference for understatement.
+The tradition continues in a less public register.
+The peninsula today is home to some of the country's most active private philanthropists and family offices, true to its long preference for understatement.

 Streets